n0rt0nthec4t/homebridge-nest-accfactory/README.md

 5. Go to home.nest.com, and click 'Sign in with Google'.
 Log into your account.
 6. One network call (beginning with iframerpc) will appear in the Dev Tools window.
 Click on it.
 7. In the Headers tab, under General, copy the entire Request URL (beginning with https://accounts.google.com).
 This is your "Issue Token" which can be entered into the plugin-configuration within Homebridge.
-9. In the 'Filter' box, enter oauth2/iframe
+8. In the 'Filter' box, enter oauth2/iframe
-10. Several network calls will appear in the Dev Tools window.
+9. Several network calls will appear in the Dev Tools window.
 Click on the last iframe call.
-11. In the Headers tab, under Request Headers, copy the entire cookie (include the whole string which is several lines long and has many field/value pairs - do not include the cookie: name).
-This is your "Cookie" which can be entered into the plugin-configuration within Homebridge.
+10. In the Headers tab, under Request Headers, copy the entire cookie (include the whole string which is several lines long and has many field/value pairs - do not include the cookie: name).
+This is your "Cookie" which can be entered into the plugin configuration within Homebridge.

 **Do not log out of home.nest.com, as this will invalidate your credentials.
 Just close the browser tab**

 ## config.json configuration

-When using the plugin configuration using [homebridge-config-ui-x](https://github.com/homebridge/homebridge-config-ui-x), the config.json will be updated/generated with the configuration options available via the web-form.
+When using the plugin configuration with [homebridge-config-ui-x](https://github.com/homebridge/homebridge-config-ui-x), the config.json will be updated/generated with the configuration options available via the web-form.
 Additional options can be specified in the config.json directly.

 Sample config.json entries below
 ```